Device Onboarding in Security Cloud Control

 Before you begin

-• Ensure that the ciphers your Cisco IOS server supports are supported by Security Cloud Control.
-At this time, Security Cloud Control supports a limited set of ciphers for onboarding Cisco IOS devices.
-The supported ciphers are: aes128-ctr, aes192-ctr, aes256-ctr, aes128-gcm, aes128-gcm@openssh.com, aes256-gcm, aes256-gcm@openssh.com.
-To determine the ciphers your server supports, log in to your SDC and run this command: ssh -vv <ip_address>.
+• Your Cisco IOS server must support ciphers that are compatible with Security Cloud Control.
+Currently, Security Cloud Control supports a limited set of ciphers for onboarding Cisco IOS devices.
+Supported ciphers are aes128-ctr, aes192-ctr, aes256-ctr, aes128-gcm, aes128-gcm@openssh.com, aes256-gcm, aes256-gcm@openssh.com.

-• You must have an active on-premises Secure Device Connector (SDC) in your network to onboard a Cisco IOS device.
+• You must have an active on-premises Secure Device Connector (SDC) in your network to add a Cisco IOS device.

 Procedure